Men in nursing: United States

 In 2008, of the 3,063,163 licensed registered nurses in the United States only 6.6% were men.
 Men make up only 13% of all new nursing students.

 Nursing schools for men were common in the United States until the early 1900s.
 More than half of those offering paid nursing services to the ill and injured were men.
 Yet by 1930, men constituted fewer than 1% of Registered Nurses (RNs) in the United States.
 As they found other, more lucrative occupations, they left nursing behind.

 In 1955, the United States Congress revised the Army-Navy Nurses Act of 1947 to allow for the commissioning of men into military nursing corps.

-The American Assembly for Men in Nursing was founded in 1971.
+The American Assembly for Men in Nursing (AAMN) was founded in 1971.
 The purpose of the AAMN is to provide a framework for nurses as a group to meet, discuss, and influence factors that affect men as nurses.

 In Mississippi University for Women v.
 Hogan, 458 U.S. 718 (1982), the U.S. Supreme Court ruled 5–4 that Mississippi University for Women's single sex admissions policy for its nursing school violated the Fourteenth Amendment's equal protection clause.
 Justice Sandra Day O'Connor wrote the landmark opinion.